- Love from a narcissistic mother is unpredictable and punctuated by control and anger.

 The consequences of being raised by a narcissistic mother can be subtle or dramatic, often affecting adulthood.
 Neither the mother nor child may realize this until then.
-Remember, that children must adapt to their early childhood, and the way we do it influences who we are to become.
+Remember that children must adapt to their early childhood, and the way we do it influences who we become.

 Boys and girls of narcissistic mothers both have to deal with a deficit of maternal nurturing that their upbringing lacked.
-With a boy, here is one way development can go: when you were a child, you desperately sought praise and validation from your mother, inadvertently tying yourself to her will.
-This may have even resulted in being labeled a “momma’s boy” because you did everything your mother asked just to please her although it hardly helped your relationship with her.
-You aim to please, but now lack the ability to appreciate your own needs.
-You may end up with a demanding, narcissistic woman as a mate, because this is all you know.
+With a boy, here is one way development can go: When you were a child, you desperately sought praise and validation from your mother, inadvertently tying yourself to her will.
+This may have even resulted in being labeled a “mama’s boy” because you did everything your mother asked just to please her, although it hardly helped your relationship with her.
+You aim to please but now lack the ability to appreciate your own needs.
+You may end up with a demanding, narcissistic woman as a mate because this is all you know.
 It will exhaust you.

 Damage is done.
-Just like with a son, you may identify with mom’s narcissism and become narcissistic yourself.
+You may identify with mom’s narcissism and become narcissistic yourself.
 You have a desperate need for validation, which can’t be filled, no matter how rich or pretty you become.
 Love for yourself has its origins in sensing the love of your parents.
 This is damage that's hard to undo.

 See mom as she really is; it will help.

-Not all self involved mothers are bone fide narcissists.
-Some just have narcissistic tendencies, but children will be affected nevertheless.
+Not all self-involved mothers are bona fide narcissists.
+Some just have narcissistic tendencies, but children are affected nevertheless.
 By coming to terms with your mother's shortcomings, you can truly emancipate.
 Knowledge is power.

 If in doubt, get a consultation with a quality therapist.
 Your mom did the best she could; she loved you as she was able.
-But, it did not give you the bedrock to build on.
-Now, as an adult, you find yourself empty, clingy or depressed.
-It’s your job to recognize what happened, get your anxiety or depression treated and find a deeper appreciation of yourself and others.
+But it did not give you a bedrock to build on.
+Now, as an adult, you find yourself empty, clingy, or depressed.
+It’s your job to recognize what happened, get your anxiety or depression treated, and find a deeper appreciation of yourself and others.